cmuro27/Quantum-optics-and-atomic-physics/README.md

 -Electromagnetically induced transparency in Rubidium 87 in a Lambda model and light storage.
 -Excitation dynamics of interacting Rydberg atoms in small lattices employing Ising model.

-To download the mathematica files (nb format) click on the raw tab, then right clik and select "Save as...
+To download the mathematica files (nb format) click on the file, click on the "raw" tab, then right clik and select "Save as...
 (P) ",
 select the download folder and at "Type" choose "All Files".